Tony Liscio: Dallas Cowboys (first stint)

-Liscio was claimed off waivers by the Dallas Cowboys, who switched him to offense, and named him the starter at left tackle (five starts) at the end of his rookie season.
-He became a stalwart on the Cowboys offensive line for almost a decade and was only the second player in franchise history to hold this position after replacing Bob Fry.
+In September 1967, Liscio was signed by the Dallas Cowboys to their taxi squad, where he was switched to the offensive line.
+He was named the starter at left tackle (five starts) at the end of his rookie season, becoming the second player in franchise history to hold this position after replacing Bob Fry.

 In 1964, Liscio started 10 games before being placed on the injured reserve list with a right knee injury.
-He lost all of the 1965 season after suffering complications (staph infection) from an offseason knee surgery.
-In 1966, he recovered enough to resume his career, was named starting left guard (10 starts), and eventually moved back to left tackle (four starts) at the end of the season.
-The next year, he played in the 1967 NFL Championship Game, famously known as the "Ice Bowl".
-In 1970, he played in only 11 games (seven starts) because of back problems.
+He lost all of the 1965 season, after suffering complications (staph infection) from the knee surgery he had in the offseason.

+In 1966, he recovered to resume his career, was named the starting left guard (10 starts), and eventually moved back to left tackle (four starts) at the end of the season.
+He received second-team All-Pro honors and was voted second to Dick Bass for the NFL Comeback Player of the Year Award.

+In 1967, he was the starter at left tackle and played in the championship game, famously known as the "Ice Bowl".

+In 1970, he appeared in 11 games with 7 starts.
+Liscio began the season as the starter at left tackle, before suffering a back injury in the fifth game against the Minnesota Vikings.
+He was replaced by Ralph Neely, who would remain the starter at left tackle for the following years.

-During his first eight seasons, Liscio helped Dallas reach two NFC Championships and one Super Bowl, while playing in 89 games, many of them with injuries.
+During his first eight seasons, Liscio was a starter on an offensive line that helped Dallas reach two NFC Championships and one Super Bowl, while playing in 84 games, many of them with injuries.

 On May 19, 1971, he was sent to the San Diego Chargers as part of the “Bambi” trade that brought Hall of Famer Lance Alworth to the Cowboys.